Solar panels making farming more efficient - NewsBreak

 Water shortages in the country are impacting how and what farmers can grow, but there’s a new way to farm that’s increasing crop yields and decreasing the amount of water farmers need to use.

-It’s called agrivoltaics, which is the combination of solar panels and farming in one space.
+It’s called agrivoltaics.
+It's the combination of solar panels and farming in one space.

-“There's nothing else in the country like what we're doing here,” said Byron Kominek, the founder of Jack's Solar Garden in Boulder County.
+“There's nothing else in the country like what we're doing here,” said Byron Kominek, the founder of Jack's Solar Garden in Boulder County, Colorado.

 Jack’s Solar Garden is the largest agrivoltaics plot in the country.
 It produces enough power for 300 homes.
 The food grown at the farm is managed by Sprout City Farms, a nonprofit that helps improve food access to communities in need.